jangoergens/frontend-portfolio/README.md

 This turborepo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps:

 - [top-comment-finder](./apps/top-comment-finder): A website that finds the top comments under a YouTube video.
+Built using [SvelteKit](https://kit.svelte.dev/).
 - [blog](./apps/blog): A very basic blog that uses [Astro](https://astro.build/) and [Svelte](https://svelte.dev/).
 - [productivity-timer](./apps/productivity-timer): A productivity timer that uses [Tauri](https://tauri.app/) and [Next.js](https://nextjs.org/).